jnovack/autossh/README.md

 #### SSH_BIND_IP

-Defines what IP (if the device has multiple IP) addresse to be used to access your port forwarding.
-In default is accessed from all IPs.
+If the remote endpoint has multiple IP addresses or networks, you can define which IP address autossh will use to bind.
+By default, autossh will bind on all interfaces and IP addresses (0.0.0.0).

 ## Examples